xiaofang007/ViP/README.md

 This is the official code for our MICCAI 2024 (Early Accepted) paper:
-> Aligning medical images with knowledge from Large Language Models
+> Aligning Medical Images with General Knowledge from Large Language Models
 > Xiao Fang*, Yi Lin*, Dong Zhang, Kwang-Ting Cheng, Hao Chen